 The cottage is approached through a sunny walled garden and seating area from which the front door leads into the well equipped farmhouse kitchen with a large pine table, range cooker and open fire, - perfect for romantic dining, or for family and friends to get together.
 Off the kitchen is a handy utility room with toilet, basin, washer, dryer, and storage for coats and boots.
 There is a cosy lounge with an open fire, window seat and internet tv. with 'love film' available for lots of great movie choices.

 Upstairs there are two pretty bedrooms with window seats.
 One double (with a travel cot if needed), and a flexible double/ triple bedroom which can be 3 singles; a double and a single, or a comfortable double room. one single bed can be separated by a curtain if some privacy is required.
 There is also a family bathroom with over-bath shower.

-We welcome guests by laying the fires for your arrival and making the beds with pure cotton linens and feather and down bedding, as well as providing a few toys, books, games and local information.
+We welcome guests by laying the fires for your arrival and making the beds with pure cotton linens and feather and down bedding, as well as providing a few toys, books, games and local information, and equipment for your small children or pets.

 |Size||Sleeps up to 5, 2 bedrooms|